ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 alert and create a new one in the new context, or:

 - double-click rapidly on the alert in the *Manage Alerts* list
-- select from the condition dropdown menu the new version of the script you want to use (note that if you
+- select from the *Condition* dropdown menu the new version of the script you want to use (note that if you have changed the script's *Settings/Inputs*, you will see those new values next to the script's new version in the dropdown menu